Text: Solveig Hansen, 2016

 With our creativity, we invent worlds that didn’t exist until we draw them or tell them or write them.
 Our craft is one that requires discipline and hard work every day, blink by blink, letter by letter, stroke by stroke.
 We create and revise and re-create constantly, sometimes effortlessly, sometimes filled with frustration when the creative flow comes to a halt for natural or forced reasons.

 Facts will never move the human heart like storytelling can.
 Highly creative people, especially artists, know this and weave stories into everything they do.
 It takes longer for them to explain something, explaining isn’t the point.
 The experience is.

 — Kevin Kaiser, 20 Things Only Highly Creative People Would Understand

-May 2017 find you expressing yourself to the fullest, creating cities and streets full of people, life stories that touch hearts, and even change minds when harsh winds blow.
+May 2017 find you expressing yourself to the fullest, creating cities and streets full of people, and tales that touch hearts and even change minds when harsh winds blow.
 Because words matter.
 Art matters in troubled times.